mixxxdj/manual/source/hardware/controllers/behringer_bcr2000.rst

 ============================================== =================== ===========
 File                                           When to edit?
 Description
 ============================================== =================== ===========
-``generic-midi-controller-configuration.js``   Mapping changes     Mapping configuration.
-You can assign Mixxx controls to hardware controls here and change which controls are bound to the shift layer.
+``Behringer-BCR2000-scripts.js``               Mapping changes     Mapping configuration.
+You can assign Mixxx controls to hardware controls here, and change which controls are bound to the Shift layer.
 ``Behringer-BCR2000-preset-scripts.js``        Preset changes      Contains the mapping of MIDI messages to hardware controls.
 If for some reason you'd like to use a different preset than the factory settings of preset #1, you can change the MIDI addresses according to your controller's preset within this file.
 ``Behinger BCR2000.midi.xml``                  Preset changes      Entry point that contains the MIDI addresses for all input controls and includes all other files.
 The mapping of MIDI messages to Mixxx controls is purely done in Javascript and based on `Components JS <https://github.com/mixxxdj/mixxx/wiki/Components%20JS>`_, so that the XML file does not contain any information about the Mixxx controls (e.g. `key` and `group`).
 ``midi-components-extension.js``               Usually never       Contains required Javascript components for the mapping.
-``generic-midi-controller-scripts.js``         Usually never       Contains the main logic to setup the mapping including the functions ``init()`` and ``shutdown()``.
 ============================================== =================== ===========

 Default Mapping